Sage/streamlinejs/FAQ.md

 But generators are now supported by most JavaScript engines (node 0.12 with `--harmony` flag, node 4.0 without any flag).
 You should get better performance with the `generators` mode.

 And try the `fibers` mode if you are on node.js.
 It has a bit more overhead on I/O calls but it eliminates all the callback overhead in the layers that call low level I/O services.
 So depending on the thickness of the logic that sits on top of the I/O layers you may get an increase or decrease of performance.
 The nice thing is that you don't need to choose between callbacks and fibers upfront.
 You can write your code, compare performance and then choose the best mode for deployment.

+If you do not specifiy the `runtime` option streamline will use `fibers` if available, then try `generators` and will default to `callbacks` if none of the other options work.

 Some patterns like caching can give surprising results (see https://gist.github.com/2362015).